Hongqi H7

-The Hongqi H7 is a four-door executive sedan that is manufactured by the Chinese manufacturer FAW under the Hongqi marque.
+The Hongqi H7 (code-named C131)is a four-door executive sedan that is manufactured by the Chinese manufacturer FAW under the Hongqi marque.
 It is the successor to the Hongqi HQ3 built between 2006 and 2010.

 Overview

 The H7 was first presented to the public at the Beijing Motor Show in April 2012, and officially went on sale at the end of May 2013.
-The first 500 Hongqi H7 vehicles had been sold before launch to the Chinese government.
+The first 500 Hongqi H7 vehicles had been sold before launch to the Chinese government.Difference between the government version and normal version can be found on the wheels.
+The wheels of the H7 with government license plate are unique compared to the normal version.

 2016 facelift

 At the Beijing Motor Show 2016, Hongqi presented a revised version of the H7.
-In addition, a plug-in hybrid version was presented.
+In addition, a plug-in hybrid version was presented.The facelift version is also widely used as a official vehicle for the Chinese government, whether to transport highly confidential documents that can't be send online or to serve as the exclusive limo for all kinds of government officials, from a head of a city to the Chinese Prime Minister(rumored).

+Minor facelift: a vivid red line was added to the grille of the 2016 version and the original flag shaped ornament on the hood of the previous H7 was replaced by a long red line in the 2018 minor facelift.
+Not long after that, the H7 ended production and was ultimately replaced by the H9.
+Note that the semi-transparent strobe lights on the grille are not original parts of the H7.

 News of a second generation model surfaced in 2019.
-However, the actual model launched later was named the Hongqi H9 which was more upmarket and sold alongside the H7.
+However, the actual model launched later was named the Hongqi H9 which was more upmarket and sold alongside the H7.The H7 has already finished its life cycle and is continued by the C229 H9.